pslucas0212/virtwho-customerportal/README.md

 Complete!
 ```

-The virt-who installation creates template configuration file that we can use to setup virt-who for environment.
+The virt-who installation creates a template configuration file that we can use to setup virt-who for our VMWare cluster.
 The template configuration file is located under the /etc/virt-who.d/ directory.

 We will create the virt-who.conf file.
 Before edting the file we need the organzation id under which the RHEL VM is registered.